DoctorLogicProduct/dltest/landing-pages/medical-practice-marketing-get-started-5.md

   component_css: feature
   img_alignment: Right
   headline: Manage Your Website Conversions In One Place
-  text: 'Our Lead Generator tool provides one place where you can keep track of all
+  text: 'Convert more inquiries into patient appointments by managing all your website
-    your website conversions, whether they’re coming in via the phone, a web form, an online chat, and more.
-Giving you this power will also allow you to be alerted to new leads and have processes in place to convert a mere inquiry into a patient appointment.
+    leads in a single place, whether they’re coming in via the phone, a web form, an online chat, and more.

 '
   img: "/uploads/Opportunities.jpg"